 Being able to see GCR in front of you and realizing they are everywhere is pretty cool and worth your time, especially because they are about to rock your world.

-Something spectacular happens when GCR collide with other particles in Earth’s upper atmosphere.
+Something spectacular happens when GCRs collide with other particles in Earth’s upper atmosphere.
 It’s called an “air shower.”

 Here is a typical artist rendition: